 The Charity endeavours to provide an education of the highest class harnessing our coastal location to the benefit of our pupils' physical and mental wellbeing.
 Living near the sea is positively associated with health and wellbeing, not just as a result of the water-based activities that it inspires but because the views, smells and sounds all inspire active healthy engagement.
+(We term this 'Blue Health' following research by the European Centre for Environment and Human Health / Exeter University demonstrating the positive effects of seaside living).
 Healthy living comes through regular exercise, healthy eating, good sleep patterns and healthy social relationships, all culminating in a strong sense of self-worth.
-The co-curriculum programme offered cross charity is geared to supporting the pupils in achieving this healthy balance.
+The co-curricular programme offered cross charity is geared to supporting the pupils in achieving this healthy balance.
+Pupils can choose from over 70 activities ranging from fencing and mountain biking to paddleboarding and yoga.
+In recent years the schools have seen greater participation in art, drama, and music, complementing the wide range of sports offered cross charity.
+The governors are delighted with the levels of participation and proud of the pupils' achievements with some notable successes highlighted below.